stanfordpython/stanfordpython.github.io/public/page/assignment-0.md

 ## Installing Python

-If you haven't installed Python yet, follow our instructions for installing Python 3.10.3 and setting up a virtual environment. _It is important that you have Python 3.10.3 installed on your system, as some of the features we will be discussing later in the quarter are unique to this most recent version of Python._
+If you haven't installed Python yet, follow our instructions for installing Python 3.10.3 and setting up a virtual environment. _It is important that you have Python 3.10.3 installed on your system, as some of the features we will be discussing later in the quarter are unique to this version (or more recent versions) of Python._

 - For macOS users, follow [these instructions](/#/page/install/macos)
 - For Linux users, follow [these instructions](/#/page/install/linux)